MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/console/README.md

 ![Edge Console](../media/Edge_Console.gif)

-*In the image above, as the JavaScript command to reload the page is entered **in**, the IntelliSense auto code completion pops up.
-Once the reload method is selected, the page reloads and the console sends JavaScript debugging messages **out**.*
+*In the image above, as the JavaScript command to reload the page is entered in, the IntelliSense auto code completion pops up.
+Once the reload method is selected, the page reloads and the console sends JavaScript debugging messages out.*

    - **In:** Run JavaScript to view and change values in running webpages, add functions to running code, and run debug code on the fly, all while taking advantage of the Microsoft Edge [IntelliSense](https://msdn.microsoft.com/en-us/library/hcw1s69b.aspx) auto code completion.